danielsss/scripts/README.md

 # Scripts
-a lots of scripts for daily work
+a lot of scripts for daily work

 ## volume.sh
 using it on Raspiberry platform